HariSekhon/Knowledge-Base/travel.md

 Use Waze instead.

+#### Abu Dhabi

+The capital of the UAE.

+More relaxed, than Dubai.

+##### Abu Dhabi Restaurants

+- Paradiso - I dropped nearly £100 just for my half, but I did get the steak... good quality, the price of drinks adds up

 #### Dubai

 Dubai is more of a city-state than a city as Europeans would understand it.

 It would be extremely difficult to walk due to the large distances and high heat.

-*"I don't walk anywhere in Dubai"* one of my Brit connections told me.
+*"I don't walk anywhere in Dubai"* one of my Brit guys there told me.
 I saw why after I arrived.
 Even a 15 minute walk to lunch will leave you a sweaty mess by the time you get there.
 People drive with air conditioning and dive into malls, offices and restaurants with air conditioning.